smrchy/redis-tagging/README.md

 		bucket: "concerts"
 	},
 	function (err, resp) {
-		// resp contains an object with details about the removal }
+		// resp will be the number of keys removed
+	}
 );
 ```